CodeF0x/CodeF0x_/readme.md

+**This does not work currently!
+I'll investigate why in the future**

   Currently, I can't get enough of the song <a href="https://open.spotify.com/track/08intXXXMKTfXcXZbNC2e4">The Lust Called Knowledge - Re-Recorded 2022</a> by <a href="https://open.spotify.com/artist/1k0jnWb55QS6FjTU9LzMhi">Mors Principium Est</a> on <a href="https://open.spotify.com/user/9qz2xtkur2fengfsdcq8dd907?si=kq2SVrUkSNe0z1NJjpt7kg">Spotify</a>.

   My most listened genre is <a href="https://duckduckgo.com/?q=electro-industrial music">electro-industrial</a>.